On Post-Selection Inference in A/B Tests: Confidence interval, Variance reduction and Cold start

 \subsection{Cold start: When there is no training data}

-Empirical Bayes methods require a certain number of observations $\Delta_i,i=1,\dots,n$ for parameter estimation.
+EB require a certain number of observations $\Delta_i,i=1,\dots,n$ for parameter estimation.
 For A/B testing, this typically requires at least 50 to 100 historical experiment data points.
-This ``cold-start'' problem limits the application of empirical Bayes method when experimenting in a nascent area.
-For A/B testing on a new product or with a new partner team, there is no historical data available, and yet we still hope to do post-selection inference.
+This ``cold-start'' problem limits the application of empirical Bayes method when experimenting in a nascent area (a new product or new component to be A/B tested and optimized).
 Motivated by these real-life scenarios, we propose another method based on local $H_1$ bound \citep{sellke2001calibration}.

 We postulate a prior for the effect $\mu$ that is a mixture of $0$ with probability $p$ and a log-concave distribution with probability $1-p$.
 In statistical null hypothesis testing, the $0$ component is the null hypothesis $H_0$ and the alternative part is the alternative $H_1$.
 Because of log-concavity, for positive $\Delta$,